 Can I get you a drink?

-That's you know, whoever walks in, who cares?
+That's, you know, whoever walks in, who cares?

-But it does take a toll on an individual, and you have a family, and you have friends, and they're watching you go through this every day.
+And you have a family and you have friends and they're watching you go through this every day.

-Well, you know, they always talk about oh, well, they had to do it, or here's why it's not that bad.
+Well, you know, they always talk about, oh, well, they had to do it, or here's why it's not that bad.

-You played the clips at the beginning of the show, or this segment rather, about them them talking about getting in people's faces, pushing back, resisting.
+You played the clips at the beginning of the show, or this segment rather, about them, them talking about getting in people's faces, pushing back, resisting.

-You know, why is it that I, in many ways, for myself, and I'm speaking for me, um, and I get all of this, believe me, and I've had it going on for a long, long time, but I also kind of view it that I signed up for it.
+You know, why is it that I, in many ways, for myself, and I'm speaking for me, and I get all of this, believe me, and I've had it going on for a long, long time, but I also kind of view it that I signed up for it.

 In other words, you know what?

-I I I purposely went into radio.
+I purposely went into radio.

 I give four hours of opinions every day.